USEPA/flowsa/flowsa/methods/flowbysectormethods/README.md

   used if fedefl_mapping is used
 - _keep_unmapped_rows_: (bool) default is False, if True will maintain any flows not found in mapping files.
+- _attribute_on_: (list) specify which columns in the primary dataset should be used for attribution.
+See REI_waste_national_2012.yaml for an example.
+- _fill_columns_: (str) indicate if there is a column in the primary dataset that should be filled with the values in the attribution data source.
+See REI_waste_national_2012.yaml for an example.

 ## Method Descriptions